- About Us

 - Diversity Statement

 - News and Events

 The Garman Art Conservation Department provides fellowships to its registered graduate students in good academic standing for all three years of the program.
 Fellowship stipends are currently $22,500 per year for first and second-year students, and up to $25,000 for third-year students.
 Third-year students often receive additional fellowship support from their internship sites.
 Students in any one entering class receive the same level of fellowship support.

 Fellowships are from a wide range of supporters including foundations, federal grants, and individual donors.
 The department is continually seeking support to help bolster our graduate student fellowship endowment.

 Buffalo State's Academic Affairs Office provides partial tuition scholarships to all art conservation students for three years.

 Academic Affairs also provides two diversity scholarships that cover all tuition costs for three years.
 More information on the requirements and an application can be found here.
 The application for this scholarship is competitive and will be sent to program applicants once they are invited to interview.
 The due date for the diversity scholarship applications will be some time in March 2023 (exact date TBD).

 Visit Buffalo State College Graduate School’s website for information on additional funding and other scholarship opportunities: https://graduateschool.buffalostate.edu/scholarships

 Educational loans are available to graduate students both from federal or private sources and the department.

-Students in need of a loan should first contact the Financial Aid Office, Cleveland Hall 309 (tel: 716-878-4901) at the beginning of the year in which they are applying for admission to fill out the appropriate paperwork.
+Students in need of a loan should first contact the Financial Aid Office, Cleveland Hall 309 (716-878-4901) at the beginning of the year in which they are applying for admission to fill out the appropriate paperwork.
 Students will be asked to file a FAFSA (Free Application for Student Financial Aid) form to establish their level of need.